What do Coral Need?

 1. High Output Lighting with Adequate Near-UV Spectrum Light

 Lighting will likely be the biggest investment of any new reef aquarium.
 There are so many lights to choose from that the task can prove intimidating.
-The best lights don’t just have a lot of output, as measured imperfectly as wattage, lumens, lux & PAR, but the light needs fill the entire aquarium with well blended, even lighting.
+The best lights don’t just have a lot of output, as measured imperfectly as wattage, lumens, lux & PAR, but the light needs to fill the entire aquarium with well-blended, even lighting.
 They also need to have the right spectrum, with the near-UV end of the spectrum (sub 420nm) being the spectrum most lacking in many lights.

-To find the best light for your reef tank, please refer to the MarineAndReef.com Reef Aquarium Lighting Chart.
+Reef Aquarium Lighting Chart.
 When choosing a light please keep in mind we are assuming that the corals requiring the most light could be in the bottom corner of the aquarium.
 If you go for a less powerful light than we recommend, put the corals needing the most light at the top near the light.

 Further Reading:

--What are Wattage, Lumens, Lux and PAR?
+What are Wattage, Lumens, Lux, and PAR?

--Are There Reasons To Buy Anything Other Than An LED Light For Your Aquarium?
+Are There Reasons To Buy Anything Other Than An LED Light For Your Aquarium?

 2. Water Movement That Replicates the Ocean

-Corals are accustomed to the random tides and sloshing movement of the oceans waves.
-The water movement moves away the accumulated detritus away from the corals, brings nutrients to the corals, and, for lack of a better term, exercises the corals.
+Corals are accustomed to the random tides and sloshing movement of the ocean waves.
+The water movement moves the accumulated detritus away from the corals, brings nutrients to the corals, and, for lack of a better term, exercises the corals.
 The movement of water at the surface also oxygenates the water.

-It is very important to replicate this movement in the aquarium.
-The Maxspect Jump Gyre Flow Pumps are reasonably priced water pumps.
-Using the included controller you can program the pump to create waves and utilize crossflow technology to distribute flow evenly and eliminate dead spots.
+IceCap Generators are quality, reasonably-priced options.
+Using the included controller you can program the pumps to create waves and utilize crossflow technology to distribute flow evenly and eliminate dead spots.
+With more traditional and simpler pumps, you might consider the

 Further Reading:

--Pump Overview
+Pump Overview

--Why Use a DC Aquarium Pump?
+Why Use a DC Aquarium Pump?

--Why Should You Use A Wavemaker
+Why Should You Use A Wavemaker

 3. Superior Water Quality